-45. The Chairman said that members of the Committee had been aware that the Agreement provided for the establishment of a Technical Committee on Customs Valuation under the auspices of the Customs Co-operation Council.
+- 45. The Chairman said that members of the Committee had been aware that the Agreement provided for the establishment of a Technical Committee on Customs Valuation under the auspices of the Customs Co-operation Council.
 The responsibilities of that Committee as well as provisions governing its working procedures had been spelled out in Annex II to the Agreement.
-He extended a warm welcome to Mr. Jack O'Loughlin, Director in charge of customs valuation in the CCC secretariat, and expressed his hope for a good and fruitful cooperation and collaboration between the two Committees and, indeed, between the two organizations concerned.
+He extended a warm welcome to Mr. John B. O'Loughlin, Director in charge of customs valuation in the CCC secretariat, and expressed his hope for a good and fruitful co-operation and collaboration between the two Committees and, indeed, between the two organizations concerned.
 On this particular agenda item the Chairman said that following a request made before the entry into force of the Agreement, the CCC and GATT secretariats had established a list of issues for inclusion in the initial work programme of the Technical Committee, it being understood that the Committee could also discuss any other points.
-This list, to which some delegations had added a few items, comprised the points as enumerated in Annex 3.

-46. The permanent observer for the Customs Co-operation Council said that he intended to place all these items on the agenda of the next meeting of the Technical Committee.
+This list, to which some delegations had added a few items, comprised the points as enumerated in Annex 3. - 46.
+The permanent observer for the Customs Co-operation Council said that he intended to place these items on the agenda of the next meeting of the Technical Committee.
 On some of these items, a fairly rapid conclusion could be reached and a final report could be issued.
 Some documents had already been circulated in preparation of the first meeting of the Technical Committee.
 As a general practice, the CCC tried to issue documents as early as possible in order to give the customs administrations the opportunity to review the documents and provide the CCC with written comments.
 A working document was then available for the meeting itself.
-He added that the GATT and the CCC as international organizations had existed side by side for many years and that there had been a great deal of co-operation and interplay.
-On the one hand GATT had been responsible for trade policy matters, on the other hand, the customs administrations had the responsibility for implementing them.
-For the first time, this Agreement had provided a legal link between the two organizations.
-Thus, a connexion had now been established in the working relationship between the trade policy representatives of the various countries and the corresponding customs administrations.
-47. The Chairman made it clear that an examination in depth of the issues enumerated was called for.

-48. The representative of the European Economic Community said that the list of items did not constitute an agenda for the next meeting of the Technical Committee, but constituted points for inclusion in its initial work programme.
-49. The Committee agreed on the points for inclusion in the initial work programme of the Technical Committee on Customs Valuation.
+He added that the GATT and the CCC as international organizations had existed side by side for many years and that there had been a great deal of co-operation and interplay between them.
+On the one hand GATT is responsible for trade policy matters while, on the other, the customs administrations are responsible for implementing them.
+For the first time, this Agreement had provided a legal link between the two organizations and, thus, a connexion had now been established in the working relationship between the trade policy representatives of the various countries and the corresponding customs administrations. - 47.
+The Chairman made it clear that an examination in depth of the issues enumerated was called for. - 48.
+The representative of the European Economic Community said that the list of items did not constitute an agenda for the next meeting of the Technical Committee, but constituted points for inclusion in its initial work programme.